 Applying the Law of Priorities means a leader has to intentionally decide what to spend their time on and what to avoid.
 The 80/20 principle is best applied here.
 If you can identify 20% of the most important priorities in your role, you will likely achieve an 80% return on your effort.
 If your priority list has ten items, applying most of your time towards the top two items will give you an 80% return.

 Here are three practical questions you can ask to help establish your priorities:

 - What is Required That Only I Can Do?
-As a leader, certainly your time is very limited.
+As a leader, certainly, your time is very limited.
 You must ask, “What must I do that no one else can or should do?”
 This should result in a very short list.
 Things that others are better at doing should not be on your list.
-Things you are not naturally gifted at should not be on your list.
+Anything you are not naturally gifted at should not be on your list.
 Things that aren’t really important at this time should not be on your list.
-Going through this exercise at least daily can help you prioritize how you spend your time and who you spend it with, including your spouse, family, and other important people in your life.
+Going through this exercise at least daily can help you prioritize how you spend your time and who you spend it with.
+That includes your spouse, family, and other important people in your life.

 - What Brings The Greatest Reward?
 Life is too short to not do the things you love.
 By applying the Law of Priorities and delegating tasks to others who can do them as well if not better than you, you will create more time to do the things you most enjoy.

 10 Successful Leadership Traits

 Want to know the 10 successful leadership traits?
 10 skills all leaders should constantly develop within themselves to build successful teams.
 You can instantly download them right here!

 Success!
 Check your email shortly for your download!

 Leaders who practice the Law of Priorities achieve outstanding results.
 Here are a few examples: